Mat-Longinow/100-days-of-code/log.md

 ### Day 1: Sep 5, 2017

 **Today's Progress**: Setup the GitHub fork for my challenge and rearranged/edited files.
+Also made some minor edits to my Budget project.

 **Thoughts:** I am excited to begin!
 Who knows what I will be able to accomplish in the next 100 days, but I am excited to buckle down and focus on my self-development journey.